-If it is expected to be impossible for a contracted care provider to give you the care you need or to provide such care in time, you are entitled to the mediation services provided by our Care Advice & Mediation Team.
-In that case we may grant you permission to go to a non-contracted care provider for this care.
+If it is expected to be impossible for a contracted care contractor to give you the care you need or to provide such care in time, you are entitled to the mediation services provided by our Care Advice & Mediation Team.
+In that case we may grant you permission to go to a non-contracted care contractor for this care.
 The costs of this care will then be reimbursed after we have received the invoice, and subject to the relevant policy terms and conditions.
 We will reimburse the costs of care up to the set maximum rate applicable at that moment in accordance with the Healthcare (Market Regulation) Act (WMG).
 If no maximum WMG rate has been set, we will reimburse the costs up to the maximum reasonable market price current in the Netherlands.

-ZEM's Care Advice & Mediation Team will be happy to advise you on a suitable care provider that you can turn to for your needs.
+ZEM's Care Advice & Mediation Team will be happy to advise you on a suitable care contractor that you can turn to for your needs.
 Alternatively, the team can provide mediation services in the event you are confronted with unacceptably long waiting times for hospital admission, for example, or for a visit to an outpatients' clinic.
-You will find more information about the Care Advice & Mediation Team at zem.nl/zorgadvies.
+You will find more information about the Care Advice & Mediation Team at www.zem.nl/zorgadvies.

-Care which cannot be provided, or cannot be provided in time, by a contracted care provider is also understood to include:
+Care which cannot be provided, or cannot be provided in time, by a contracted care contractor is also understood to include:

-a. care that cannot be provided within a reasonable distance from your place of residence;
+- a. care that cannot be provided within a reasonable distance from your place of residence; or: - b. a situation in which no high-quality and responsible care can be provided in the vicinity of your place of residence.

-or:

-b. the absence of high-quality and responsible care in the vicinity of your place of residence.